Governance & Succession

 • Architectural discipline

-• Stability precedes adaptation.
+Stability precedes adaptation.

-Change, where permitted, occurs within the Charter.
+Change occurs within the Charter.

-Succession is established under Charter from inception.
+Succession is established under Charter from origin.

-Principal Offices are structured to persist beyond individual tenure.
+Principal Offices persist beyond individual tenure.

 Transition in officeholder does not alter: